 This is something that is part of the sales process as opposed to post-sale but we highly recommend you to do so because it can really prevent buyer’s remorse.

-Specifically for insurance intermediaries, an example of this would be to go the extra mile and source for multiple quotes for your clients to pick from.
+Specifically for insurance intermediaries, an example of this would be to go the extra mile and source for multiple quotes for your clients to pick from or in the least let the client be aware the existence of other options.

 It works a little bit like comparing prices and discounts while shopping online.
 Just that, you are doing this on behalf of the client!